uo-ec607/lectures/14-gce/14-gce.md

 ### Load package and test

-Assuming everything went to plan during the initial setup above, Google Cloud authentication from R should automtically be enabled whenever you load the **googleComputeEngineR** package.
+Assuming everything went to plan during the initial setup above, Google Cloud authentication from R should automatically be enabled whenever you load the **googleComputeEngineR** package.
 That is, when you run

 ```r